ChrisBarton107/Bikesharing/README.md

 # Bikesharing

 ## Overview
-The purpose of the analysis was to analyze New York City bike data in effort to assess the viability of starting a similar business in a different location
+The purpose of the analysis was to analyze New York City bike data in effort to assess the viability of starting a similar business in Des Moines, IA

 #### Tableau Public [Link to Dashboard](https://public.tableau.com/profile/chris.barton4242#!/vizhome/NYCCitiBike_16108991686120/NYCCitiBikeStory)